polina-raznitsyna/audio-to-text-mac/README.md

 ### 1. Local Whisper Model (`local_whisper.py`)

-This script records audio and transcribes it using the local Whisper model.
+This script uses the local Whisper model.

 #### How to Use